almet/notmyidea/content/pages/about.rst

 ----

-I'm a software developer with interests ranging from software development to ecology, education, agriculture and *do it yourself*.
+I'm an software developer reconverted to brewing, with interests ranging from software development to ecology, education, agriculture and *do it yourself*.

-I'm currently working at `Mozilla <http://mozilla.org>`_ on the *Services* team where I build services which aim to protect your privacy.
-We are also building a bunch of tools in this process.
+I was previously working at `Mozilla <http://mozilla.org>`_ on the *Services* team where I built services which aim to protect your privacy.

-Everything we do is released with a free licence, meaning you can reuse it and improve it if you want.

 I think collaboration is better than competition.

 These are my web logs.
 I like to put here my thoughts, in french or english.

 You can find most of the computer related projects I am involved with `on my github page <http://github.com/ametaireau>`_, on `the Mozilla services github page <https://github.com/mozilla-services>`_ or on `the Spiral project page <http://github.com/spiral-project/>`_.